bigandy/gatsby-blog/content/blog/all-the-stars-the-shifting-sands.md

 title: 'All the Stars - The Shifting Sands'
 date: 2014-11-10 16:02:17
 draft: false
-description: 'I heard this last Thursday while baking my wife's birthday cake, and put it here before I forget the band.'
+description: "I heard this last Thursday while baking my wife's birthday cake, and put it here before I forget the band."
 tags: [music]
 ---